GrosSacASac/DOM99/CONTRIBUTING.md

  * docs make code not look like plain text (more syntax colors)
  * top level variable integration like displayjs
  * base dom99 lighter do not import everything
+ * include version in comment in built files

 ## Coding Style Guides